 Traditional Home Equity Loan:

 This type of home equity loan is paid in installments, just like your primary mortgage.
 Typically, you can borrow a fixed amount of money and obtain the funds in one lump sum.
 Traditional home equity loans usually have a fixed interest rate, loan term and monthly payment amount.
-Moreover, for those who qualify, a traditional home equity loan may be tax deductible (consult a tax advisor to see if you qualify).

 Home Equity Line of Credit(HELOC):